SF Wheelchair Accessible Taxis Problems

 Getting around some parts of San Francisco can be challenging in a wheelchair, especially if using a manual wheelchair because of the hills.
-Wheelchair accessible taxis in San Francisco has become problematic.
+Wheelchair accessible taxis in San Francisco have become problematic.
 They are basically impossible to get.
-Uber claims to have an adapted van service, but no wheelchairs vans are even available.
+Uber claims to have an adapted van service, but no wheelchair vans are even available.
 If you have someone with you that manages the wheelchair and can transfer yourself into a vehicle, then the new transportation phone applications, like Uber and Lyft, are a favorite for some travelers.

 ATTENTION TRAVELERS: Multiple wheelchair users have reported that both Yellow Cab and DeSoto Cab are NOT serving us with accessible vans.
 PLEASE refrain from using them OR better yet call and complain.